Universal Factor Models: The Model

 Part (i) of Assumption \ref{assum.normalization}, on the other hand, is new.
 It imposes restrictions on the strength of universal factors.
 It allows the singular values of the loading matrix to be small at any given $\tau$.
-For better illustration, we now compare our model and assumption with the QFM in \cite{chen2021quantile} and AFM in \cite{bai2002determining}, \cite{bai2003inferential}, and \cite{bai2023approximate}.
+Note that integrability of the loadings implied by this assumption does not rule out heavy- or fat-tailed $Y_{it}$ because of the compactness of $\mathcal{U}$.
+Now for better illustration, we compare our model and assumption with the QFM in \cite{chen2021quantile} and AFM in \cite{bai2002determining}, \cite{bai2003inferential}, and \cite{bai2023approximate}.